iljaiwas/objc-run/ReadMe.md

 #About objc-run

 objc-run is a shell script which compiles and executes Objective-C source code files.
+It integrates with [CocoaPods](http://cocoapods.org).

 It's perfect for small programming tasks you want to handle in Objective-C, that don't justify setting up a complete Xcode project, e.g. manipulating plist files.
 Think of it as [CodeRunner](http://krillapps.com/coderunner/) without an user interface.